As oil industry bleeds jobs, Asia's green energy drive offers bright spot

 The petroleum sector employs nearly 6 million, with more than ten times that number indirectly employed, according to International Labor Organization estimates.
 The latest job losses mark the biggest drop since the last big oil price slump of 1997-98.

-“The employment situation is a complete disaster,” said Didier Le Hech, who until recently headed operations in Gabon, West Africa, for Weatherford International.
+“The employment situation is a complete disaster,” said Didier Le Hech, who until recently headed operations in Gabon, West Africa, for Weatherford International (WFT.N).

 Le Hech, who was one of 11,000 staff laid off at the oil field service provider this year, said he was looking for work in Southeast Asia, but given the tough market was prepared tocast his net widely.